dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 These tasks provide a foundation for understanding gravity's influence on motion and its role in celestial mechanics and space exploration.

+#### Deliverables:

+1. A Markdown document with Python script or notebook implementing the simulations.
+2. A detailed explanation of the subjects.
+3. Graphical representations of orbital trajectories, escape velocities, and payload trajectories near Earth.

 ## Waves

 ### Problem 1